Mutiny on the Bounty: Mutineers divided

 When Bounty returned to Tahiti, on 22 September, the welcome was much less effusive than previously.
 The Tahitians had learned from the crew of a visiting British ship that the story of Cook and Bligh founding a settlement in Aitutaki was a fabrication, and that Cook had been long dead.
 Christian worried that their reaction might turn violent and did not stay long.
-Of the sixteen men who had voted to settle in Tahiti, he allowed fifteen ashore; Joseph Coleman was detained on the ship, as Christian required his skills as an armourer.
+Of the 16 men who had voted to settle in Tahiti, he allowed 15 ashore; Joseph Coleman was detained on the ship, as Christian required his skills as an armourer.

 That evening, Christian coaxed aboard Bounty a party of Tahitians, mainly women, for a social gathering.
 With the festivities underway, he cut the anchor rope and Bounty sailed away with its captive guests.
 Coleman escaped by diving overboard and reached land.
 Among the abducted group were six elderly women, for whom Christian had no use; he put them ashore on the nearby island of Mo'orea.
-Bountys complement now comprised nine mutineers—Christian, Young, Quintal, Brown, Martin, John Williams, John Mills, William McCoy and John Adams (known by the crew as "Alexander Smith")—and twenty Polynesians, of whom fourteen were women.
+Bountys complement now comprised nine mutineers—Christian, Young, Quintal, Brown, Martin, John Williams, John Mills, William McCoy and John Adams (known by the crew as "Alexander Smith")—and 20 Polynesians, of whom 14 were women.

 The sixteen sailors on Tahiti began to organise their lives.
-One group, led by Morrison and Tom McIntosh, began building a schooner, which they named Resolution after Cook's ship.
+One group, led by Morrison and McIntosh, began building a schooner, which they named Resolution after Cook's ship.
 Morrison had not been an active mutineer; rather than waiting for recapture, he hoped to sail the vessel to the Dutch East Indies and surrender to the authorities there, hoping that such action would confirm his innocence.
 Morrison's group maintained ship's routine and discipline, even to the extent of holding divine service each Sunday.
 Churchill and Matthew Thompson, on the other hand, chose to lead drunken and generally dissolute lives, which ended in the violent deaths of both.
 Churchill was murdered by Thompson, who was in turn killed by Churchill's native friends.
 Others, such as Stewart and Heywood, settled into quiet domesticity; Heywood spent much of his time studying the Tahitian language.
 He adopted native dress and, in accordance with the local custom, was heavily tattooed on his body.